CDP Hurricane Harvey Recovery Fund

 July 2019 – $2.66 million awarded to five organizations to support resilience and housing recovery

-A grant committee featuring national, state and local experts in the areas of long-term recovery, nonprofit and government leadership, and the issue areas identified during the assessment has been convened and held its first meeting on January 11, 2018.
-The purpose of this committee is to advise and assist the CDP Board of Directors and staff leadership in awarding grants.
-This advice will help CDP maximize the impact of donor generosity that recognizes the full life cycle of the disaster.
+A grant committee featuring national, state and local experts in the areas of long-term recovery, nonprofit and government leadership, and the issue areas identified during the assessment was convened and held its first meeting on January 11, 2018.
+The purpose of this committee was to advise and assist the CDP Board of Directors and staff leadership in awarding grants.
+This advice helped CDP maximize the impact of donor generosity that recognizes the full life cycle of the disaster.

 Committee Chair: Lori J. Bertman, president and CEO of the Baton Rouge- based Irene W. and C.B.
 Pennington Foundation.
 Lori is the co-founder and chairman of the board of CDP.